foundry-rs/starknet-foundry/design_documents/transactional_testing/transactional_testing.md

 ## Solution architecture

 This is pretty straightforward.
-We ought to use the existing architecture for hint interception, provide extra functionality via libraries (one for forge, second one for devnet), and collect the cases from folders using existing collecting logic.
+We ought to use the existing architecture for hint interception, provide extra functionality via libraries (one for katana, second one for devnet, possibly more), and collect the cases from folders using existing collecting logic.

 Note: Currently, the backend architecture between `cast script` and `forge test` is not common,